Is SSDI permanent disability?

 To qualify for SSDI, you must earn less than $1,170 per month.
 To qualify for SSI, you must earn less than $735 per month.
 While these numbers do fluctuate, the income limit typically falls around this range.

-Does an inheritance affect SSDI?
+Does short term disability affect SSDI?